iv-mexx/git-releaselog/README.md

 # git-releaselog

-This tool generates release log from a git repository.
+This tool generates a release log from a git repository.

 Its hard or even impossible to generate good releaselog from an ordinary git log.
 The git log usually contains very detailed, technical information, targeted at the maintainers of a project.